Reporting Problems with Flea and Tick Spot on Products

-or report to FDA's Center for Veterinary Medicine on a Form FDA 1932a.
+FDA's Center for Veterinary Medicine on a Form FDA

 EPA (ENVIRONMENTAL PROTECTION AGENCY)

-download all.
-Must have Adobe Acrobat Reader to open.
-The first two in
+number and then download all.
+Must have Adobe Acrobat

-to identify what happened to pets after using Frontline products.
+the codes used to identify what happened to pets after

 PLEASE JOIN OUR GROUP!